porres/pd-cyclone/README.md

 This repository was forked from fred Jan Kraan's at cyclone 0.2 beta stage and is releasing new cyclone versions starting at cyclone 0.3.
 The location of this repository is: https://github.com/porres/pd-cyclone.
 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
 This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.

-Please get in touch if you're willing to collaborate (one possible way is through the Pd-list https://lists.puredata.info/listinfo/pd-list)
+Please get in touch if you're willing to collaborate (one possible way is through the Pd-list https://lists.puredata.info/listinfo/pd-list).
+Another way is just by sending Pull Requests to this repository.